cwqt/site/posts/_posts/2020-12-16-better-validation-with-hof.md

 title: better validation with higher-order functions
 ---

-i've recently been faced with an issue of needing to validate a lot of different types of data-structures, including nested & arrays of things in express - which is a total pain in the ass, not in terms of any kind of techincal complexity but simply sheer amount of duplication.
+i've recently been faced with an issue of needing to validate a lot of different types of data-structures, including nested & arrays of things in express - which is a totally not nice - not in terms of any kind of techincal complexity but simply sheer amount of duplication.

 as an ardent proponent of the DRY principle i wielded my FP power and spent a couple of days creating a new way of concisely expressing validation in a way that no longer makes me want to die :)